 However your people already know what they each individually contribute towards fulfilling customer needs.
 A touchpoint workshop bring together those people in your organization who are familiar with the solutions, systems and processes that prospects touch in their quest to get the job done.

 Team Benefits of Touchpoint Workshop

 - Grounds the work of individuals and departments in the customer context.

 - Exposes your practioners to the concept of customer journey mapping in a very tangible way.

 - Provides a mechanism for practioners to contribute their sliver/touchpoint of knowledge to the overall picture.

 - Identifies silos between departments that contribute to losing prospect on their customer journey.

 - Brings to light quickly that, for success, collaboration between departments and different aspect of the solution is required.

 Prerequisites For Touchpoint Workshop

 - Customer Persona; different customers have different needs.
-If you can select just one customer persona it makes getting started manageable.
+Select just one customer persona to make getting started manageable.

 - Customer Persona Ecosystem; you need a sense of which departments, processes and staff/people matter in order to have the right participants.

 - Journey Endpoint; pick a significant milestone, such as placing an order, aligned to your business or solution goals.

 Resources For Touchpoint Workshop

 - People; the practioners responsible for individual journey touchpoints: those who know the operational details.
 Whom to select depends on the journey choosen.
 Around 8 is a good number.
 Examples include those who: